Trihydro/TIM-Manager/ode-mongo-logger/README.md

 1. Click the green play button to start the application

 ## Deployment
-This application is deployed using Docker, and is part of the larger TIMMApplication suite.
+This application is deployed using Docker, and is part of the larger TIM Manager.
 The associated Dockerfile is configured for the development ODE environment.
 See the main [README](../README.md) for the project and associated [docker-compose](../docker-compose.yml), and [sample.env](../sample.env) file for further deployment configurations.

 ## Configuration
 **SOME OF THESE PROPERTIES ARE SENSITIVE.
 DO NOT PUBLISH THEM TO VERSION CONTROL**